statgen/locuszoom/assets/docs/rendering_layouts.md

 }
 ```

-The "modifications" object does not work as well for compound values, like a list, because this behavior is not well defined:
- changing the 5th element of a list could mean replacement, removal, or minor additions to fields... etc. In practice,
- this is quite often relevant... because panels and data layers are specified as lists. (order matters)
+The "modifications" object does not work as well for compound values, like a list, because this behavior is not well defined: changing the 5th element of a list could mean replacement, removal, or minor additions to fields... etc. In practice, this is quite often relevant... because panels and data layers are specified as lists. (order matters)

-For complex scenarios like adding toolbar buttons or overriding the panels/data layers in a plot, then you can build
-your own layout using all or some of the pieces of the layouts registry.
-One commonly used trick is to modify just
-one part of an existing array field via *self-calling functions* that immediately
-return a new, modified object.
-Eg, for a toolbar (dashboard) that adds just one extra button to an existing layout:
+For complex scenarios like adding toolbar buttons or overriding the panels/data layers in a plot, you can build your own layout using all or some of the pieces of the layouts registry.
+One trick that is commonly used in the LocusZoom.js source code is to modify just one part of an existing array field via *self-calling functions* that immediately return a new, modified object. (this creates the modifications in-place, without leaving any temporary variables around afterwards) Eg, for a toolbar (dashboard) that adds just one extra button to an existing layout:

 ```js
 {